 An independent committee of experts considers which plants and animals should be listed as at risk.
-The Committee on the Status of Species at Risk in Ontario (COSSARO) consists of up to 12 members with expertise in scientific disciplines or Aboriginal Traditional Knowledge.
+The Committee on the Status of Species at Risk in Ontario (COSSARO) consists of up to 12 members with expertise in scientific disciplines or community knowledge or Aboriginal Traditional Knowledge.

 The Endangered Species Act gives the committee legal recognition and specific responsibilities: